pudumagico/NSGRAPH/llm/README.md

 # LLM-Question-Parsing

-This repository is part of my bachelor thesis and provides the code to test different LLMs with precompiled prompts.
+This folder provides the code to test different LLMs with precompiled prompts.

 The prompts are static and can be generated using prompt_builder.py